-Louisiana Tax Free Day 2016 Sales Tax Holiday – Date here: first $1,500 of sales price of hurricane preparedness items.
-Excludes items purchased at airports, hotels, convenience stores, or entertainment complexes.
-August 5-6: first $2,500 of sales price of noncommercial purchases (not leases) of items of tangible personal property (not vehicles or meals).
+Louisiana Tax Free Weekend – Date here: first $1,500 of sales price of hurricane preparedness items.
+Excludes items purchased at airports, hotels, convenience stores, or entertainment complexes.Also first $2,500 of sales price of noncommercial purchases (not leases) of items of tangible personal property (not vehicles or meals).
 Does not apply to local taxes.
 However, St. Charles Parish will waive its local Louisiana sales tax during the same weekend as the state holiday.
-September 2-4: noncommercial purchases of firearms, ammunition, and hunting supplies.
+Details here: noncommercial purchases of firearms, ammunition, and hunting supplies.
 Does not include purchases of animals for the use of hunting.

-2016 Tax Free Weekends
+2018 Tax Free Weekends

 Missouri – Find the date here: noncommercial purchases of clothing (not accessories) with taxable value of $100 or less per item; school supplies up to $50 per purchase; computer software with taxable value of $350 or less; and personal computers and computer peripherals up to $3,500.
 Localities may opt out.
 If less than 2% of retailer’s merchandise qualifies, retailer must offer a tax refund in lieu of tax holiday.
 April 19-25: Retail sales of Energy Star certified new appliances of up to $1,500 per appliance.

 New Mexico Tax Free Weekend – NM Sales Tax Holiday Date: footwear and clothing (not accessories or athletic or protective clothing) with sales price of less than $100 per item; school supplies with sales price of less than $30 per item; computers with sales price of $1,000 or less per item; computer peripherals with sales price of $500 or less per item; book bags, backpacks, maps and globes with sales price less than $100 per item; and handheld calculators with sales price of less than $200 per item.
 Retailers are not required to participate.

-2016 No Tax Weekends
+2018 No Tax Weekends

+Oklahoma Back to School Tax Free Weekend – OK Tax Free Days: items of clothing and footwear (not accessories, rentals, or special clothing or footwear primarily designed for athletic or protective use) with sales price of less than $100.
+South Carolina Sales Tax Holiday – SC Tax Holiday Dates details: clothing (not rentals), clothing accessories, footwear, school supplies, computers, printers, printer supplies, computer software, bath wash clothes, bed linens, pillows, bath towels, shower curtains, bath rugs.
 Tennessee Sales Tax Holiday – TN just voted to change the dates of their sales tax holiday, click here for details.: clothing (not accessories), school supplies, and school art supplies with sales price of $100 or less per item; computers with sales price of $1,500 or less per item.

 Texas Sales Tax Holidays

 Texas Energy Star Holiday – Date Available Here. the following Energy Star products: air conditioners (sales price up to $6,000), clothes washers, ceiling fans, dehumidifiers, dishwashers, incandescent or fluorescent lightbulbs, programmable thermostats, and refrigerators (sales price up to $2,000).
 Texas Back To School Holiday Get the date here. clothing and footwear (not accessories, athletic, protective, or rentals), school supplies, and school backpacks with sales price of less than More information Virginia Sales Tax Holiday – Date Available Here. clothing and footwear with selling price of $100 or less per item, and school supplies with selling price of $20 or less per item; portable generators with selling price of $1,000 or less and other hurricane preparedness items with selling price of $60 or less (expires on July 1, 2017); noncommercial purchases of Energy Star and WaterSense qualified products with a sales price of $2,500 or less per item (expires on July 1, 2017).

-States with No Sales Tax Holidays in 2016
+States with No Sales Tax Holidays in 2018

 How should I handle my online sales during sales tax holidays?